Magneto-Chiral Anisotropy in Josephson Diode Effect of All-Metallic Lateral Junctions with Interfacial Rashba Spin-Orbit Coupling: Abstract

 \section{Abstract}

 We explore the role of interfacial Rashba spin-orbit coupling (SOC) for the Josephson diode effect in all-metal diffusive Josephson junctions.
-Devices with Fe/Pt and Cu/Pt weak links between Nb leads reveal a Josephson diode effect in an in-plane magnetic field with magneto-chiral anisotropy according to the symmetry of Rashba SOC.
+Devices with Fe/Pt and Cu/Pt weak links between Nb leads reveal a Josephson diode effect in an in-plane magnetic field with magneto-chiral anisotropy according to the point symmetry of Rashba SOC.
 The Rashba SOC originates from inversion symmetry breaking at the metal-metal interfaces.
-A control sample with a plain Cu-layer as weak link exhibits also a finite diode efficiency that, in contrast, is independent of the angle between current and field.
+A control sample with a plain Cu-layer as weak link, in contrast, exhibits an axis-symmetric diode effect.
 The Fraunhofer patterns display an apparent inverted hysteresis which can be traced back to stray fields resulting from the conventional hysteretic vortex pinning in the Nb contacts.

 Hybrid Josephson junctions (JJs) have enabled major advances in fundamental research of superconductivity and are central to contemporary developments in quantum technology.
 Milestone experiments have lead to novel qubit architectures~\cite{Aguado_2017, Aguado_2020, DasSarma_2023}, memory devices based on magnetic JJs~\cite{BirgeSatchell_2024}, and spin-polarized supercurrents~\cite{Eschrig_2015, LinderRobinson_2015}.